PostGraphDB/PostGraph.github.io/docs/02-Datatypes/05-gtype/09-vector.md

 ## What is a Vector

-Each vector takes 8 * dimensions + 24 bytes of storage.
+Each vector takes `(8 bytes * dimensions) + 24 bytes` of storage.
 Each element is a double precision floating-point number (like the float8 type in Postgres and float in PostGraph), and all elements must be finite (no NaN, Infinity or -Infinity).
 Vectors can have up to 16,000 dimensions.

 ## Creating Vectors